 This section, often referred to as the SEND (Special Educational Needs & Disabilities) 'Local Offer', provides information on what services children, young people and their families can expect from our school, a range of local agencies, including education, the local authority, health and social care.
-This section outlines the SEND provision, support and facilities that Wath Comprehensive School can provide for you.
+This section outlines the SEND provision, support and facilities that Wath Academy can provide for you.

 This SEND information was written and then published following consultation with staff, governors and parents.
 It was written following the publication of the Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years, June 2014.

 Our SEND provision is quite complex, so the information is divided into sections.
 The first four sections are an overview of general SEND services and the last three sections; Autistic Spectrum Conditions, Physical & Sensory Impairment and Social, Emotional & Mental Health cover some of our working teams within school, staff roles and facilities.

 SENCO: Mrs K Edmondson - National Award for SEN ongoing

 The school governor with responsibility for SEN: Mr A Price.

 If you need to get in touch with any staff, please contact us on 01709 760222

 Wath Academy's SEND cohort as of September 2018 comprised of 172 receiving SEN Support, and 35 pupils with EHC Plan.